Tailored to You

 Polyurethane / Clear Coat

-(water-based is recommended over paint, as oil-based polyurethane can yellow)
+(water-based is recommended over light colored paint, as oil-based polyurethane can yellow)

 • Offers a variety of sheens (matte up to high gloss)